 Lease.
 A written agreement between an owner and a tenant for the leasing of a dwelling unit to the tenant.
-The lease establishes the conditions for occupancy of the dwelling unit by a family with housing assistance payments under a HAP contract between the owner and the PHA.
+The lease establishes the conditions for occupancy of the dwelling unit by a family.

 Live-in aide.
 A person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: